kovidgoyal/calibre/manual/faq.rst

 calibre is pronounced as cal-i-ber *not* ca-li-bre.
 If you're wondering, calibre is the British/commonwealth spelling for caliber.
 Being Indian, that's the natural spelling for me.

-Why does calibre show only some of my fonts on OS X?
+Why does calibre show only some of my fonts on macOS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 calibre embeds fonts in e-book files it creates.
 E-book files support embedding
 only TrueType and OpenType (.ttf and .otf) fonts.
-Most fonts on OS X systems
+Most fonts on macOS systems
 are in .dfont format, thus they cannot be embedded. calibre shows only TrueType
 and OpenType fonts found on your system.
 You can obtain many such fonts on the
 web.
 Simply download the .ttf/.otf files and add them to the Library/Fonts